 Built-In Benefits or Optional Extras

 Some insurers offer clients a rewards programme linked to their risk cover.
 This encourages you to have a more active and healthy lifestyle while benefiting from rewards and/or lower premiums.

 Other insurers offer built-in benefits that are included as standard benefits of any contract without an additional cost to you as the insured.
-These benefits include, body repatriation at death, final expenses cover, profit sharing and take-me-home services to name a few.
-Insurers also offer other optional extras that can be added to your policy at a small premium, for example educational protector to assist you with the cost of your children’s education or a mortgage protector to pay your bond installments for a certain period.
+These benefits include body repatriation at death, final expenses cover, profit sharing and take-me-home services to name a few.
+Insurers also offer other optional extras that can be added to your policy at a small premium, for example, educational protector to assist you with the cost of your children’s education or a mortgage protector to pay your bond instalments for a certain period.

 When choosing new cover or reviewing your existing cover, ensure that you are receiving the maximum benefits from your chosen product provider.Download the PDF version of this snippet.